 RoboClaw offers several methods of control.
 Each control scheme has several configuration options.
-The following is quick start guide which will cover the basic initialization of RoboClaw.
+The following quick start guide covers the basic initialization of RoboClaw.
 Most control schemes require very little configuration.
 The control options are covered in detail in this manual.
+For model specific information please refer to the data sheet for each model of RoboClaw.
 The following is a basic setup procedure.

 - 1. Read the Introduction and Hardware Overview sections of this manual.
 It is important to ensure the RoboClaw model chosen is rated to drive the selected motors.
 RoboClaw must be paired by the motor stall current ratings.
 Not running current. - 2.
 Before configuring RoboClaw.
 Make sure a reliable power source is available such as a fully charged battery.
 See Wiring section of this manual for proper wiring instructions. - 3.
-The RoboClaw main modes can be configured using Ion Studio or on-board buttons.
-Ion Studio is the preferred method of configuration with additional options not available using the on-board buttons.
-However these additional options are not critical to RoboClaw's operation.
+The RoboClaw's main modes can be configured using Motion Studio or on-board buttons.
+Motion Studio is the preferred method of configuration with additional options not available using the on-board buttons.
+However these additional options are not critical to RoboClaw's basic operation.
 This manual covers both configuration methods. - 4.
 Once the configuration is complete see Wiring section of this manual.
-The basic wiring diagram should only be used for basic for testing purposes.
+The basic wiring diagram should only be used for basic testing purposes.
 The Safety Wiring diagram is recommended for safe and reliable operation.